Skip to main content

 Seahorses do best in groups and can be frightened by fast or aggressive fish like triggerfish or tangs.
 If you keep them with other fish, choose docile and slow species such as the goby.
 Seahorses can also coexist with bottom-dwelling sea creatures, including snails and shrimp.
 You should not keep corals and seahorses in the same tank, as seahorses may injure themselves on the corals.

-Seahorses are prone to becoming stressed in aquariums in general and should be given a peaceful and spacious environment to live in.
+These swimmers are prone to becoming stressed in aquariums and should be given a peaceful and spacious environment to live in.
 Remember that they prefer a colder environment than a lot of other fish, so take that into account before getting any tankmates.

 Yellow seahorse in aquarium